0123gabriel/Ubuntu_ROS_Tutorial/Install_CARLA.md

 pip install --user pygame numpy
 ```

 It is important to mention that CARLA website has instructions to install CARLA simulator but some commands are not currently working.
-That is why, after some research, I have found the following GitHub forum with an answer given by nenadilic84 (https://github.com/carla-simulator/carla/issues/7017).
-The steps he mentioned are the following:
+That is why, after some research, I have found the following GitHub forum with a solution given by nenadilic84 (https://github.com/carla-simulator/carla/issues/7017).
+The steps he mention are the following:

 **1. Install Required System Dependency:** Run the following command in the Terminal.
 ```bash